 Wednesday, May 27, 2009

-The Champ, nominated for Best Picture of 1931-1932, is the story of an alcoholic ex-heavyweight champion boxer and his young son.
+The Champ is the story of an alcoholic ex-heavyweight champion boxer and his young son.
 The son, Dink, is played by Jackie Cooper, one of the most talented child actors in the history of film, and the father, whose actual name is Andy Purcell but who is called "the Champ" throughout the film, is played by Wallace Beery, one of the most unlikely of movie stars.
 The key to this movie's success is the interaction between the two of them; they make what has since become a somewhat cliched premise into a touching examination of the ways that parents and children try to care for each other.

-What's amazing about this scene is what happens after the promoters leave the dingy room where the Champ and Dink live.
+What's amazing about this scene, though, is what happens after the promoters leave the dingy room where the Champ and Dink live.
 Dink gets his father undressed and puts him to bed before he starts to get himself ready for a night's sleep.
 You get a clear sense that this scene has played itself out over and over, that Dink has at a very young age become more of a caretaker for his father than his father is for Dink.
 Beery's Champ cares for his son, certainly, but he doesn't seem to be very knowledgeable about how to care for a young boy properly.
+He makes a lot of promises that he will reform his ways, but he falls quickly back into the patterns of his bad behavior whenever the opportunity (and money) permit.

 After the Champ purchases a racehorse for Dink, a promise he's made to the boy for years, they enter the horse (now dubbed the Little Champ) into a race, only to meet another racehorse owner named Linda and her husband Tony Carleton.
 It turns out that Linda is Dink's mother.
 She and the Champ divorced years earlier, but the Champ received custody of the boy.
 Linda, now married to a wealthy man and with another child, a daughter, wants to give Dink a better home.
 The Champ, sensing that he might not be the best father figure, decides after a night of drinking and gambling that leads to him being arrested that Dink should go with Linda.
 He even lies to the boy, saying that he doesn't want Dink hanging around him so much and eating too much food that they cannot afford.
 Cooper plays this scene particularly well, crying as he promises he will be a better son and companion, and both he and Beery are teary-eyed by the end of it.